-This decline has had dramatic economic consequences.
-As a global leader in higher education, the United States has historically accepted more than one million international students into its colleges and universities annually; this inbound exchange accounted for nearly $40 billion in economic activity during the 2019-2020 academic year.
+The decline of international students due to the COVID-19 pandemic has had dramatic economic consequences.
+As a global leader in higher education, the United States has historically accepted more than one million international students into its colleges and universities annually.
+This inbound exchange annually accounted for about $45 billion in economic activity before the pandemic.

-As the U.S. navigates the pandemic and its variants, higher education institutions are anticipating a strong recovery in international exchange programs.
-In June 2021, the Institute of International Education (IIE) released the following survey findings on the future of international educational exchange:
+As the U.S. navigates the pandemic and its variants, higher education institutions are already experiencing a strong recovery in international exchange programs.
+In November 2021, the Institute of International Education (IIE) released the following survey findings on the future of international educational exchange:

-Local study abroad partners have already made adjustments for coronavirus including arrival quarantines, socially distanced and hybrid classrooms, mandatory mask wearing and readily available hand sanitizer, and some are considering vaccine requirements.
+Local study abroad partners have already made adjustments for COVID-19 including arrival quarantines, socially distanced and hybrid classrooms, mandatory mask wearing and readily-available hand sanitizer, and some universities and programs have implemented vaccine requirements.

-While a return to pre-pandemic levels of international exchange will not be immediate, U.S. higher education institutions are planning and hoping for a safe return to in-person instruction, both in the U.S. and at partner institutions abroad.
+While a return to pre-pandemic levels of international exchange programs will not be immediate, U.S. higher education institutions, the Department of State, the Peace Corps, and other institutions and programs are beginning safe returns to in-person programming at home and abroad.